linkerd/linkerd2-proxy/CONTRIBUTING.md

 ## Committing ##

-We prefer squash or rebase commits so that all changes from a branch are committed to master as a single commit.
+We prefer squash or rebase commits so that all changes from a branch are committed to `main` as a single commit.
 All pull requests are squashed when merged, but rebasing prior to merge gives you better control over the commit message.